The Scots certainly love their oats and for good reason – oats is low in fat, fibre-rich and high in energy.

 - Work through with your fingers until the mixture is crumbly.

-- Add the yogurt and ¼ cup of the water.
+- Add the yogurt and ¼ cup of water.

-- Mix until just combined – if you need you can add more of the water but the dough should not be sticky.
+- Using a wooden spoon, mix/stir until just combined – if you need you can add more water but the dough should not be sticky.

 - Gently shape the dough into 6 scone shapes around ½ to ¾ of an inch high using your fingers.